 Figure 10.
-VOC Annual and Maximum Concentrations 2012, ctd.
+VOC Annual and Maximum Concentrations 2013, ctd.

 Figure 11.
-VOC Concentrations by Date 2012
+VOC Concentrations by Date 2013

-Figure 11 through Figure 16 show the concentrations of the 26 most detected VOCs, as well as the three other VOC compounds on the core 19 list, by date.
+Figure 11 through Figure 16 show the concentrations of the 26 most detected VOCs, as well as the two other VOC compounds on the core 19 list, by date.
 The concentrations tended to trend well with each other.
+It should be noted that in Figure 11 the dichloromethane values were large enough that they had to be plotted on a separate scale from the other compounds.
+The scale on the right hand side of the graph, with a range of zero to seventy micrograms per cubic meter, applies to the dichloromethane concentrations only.
+The other compound concentrations use the scale on the left hand side of the graph.
 Some of the compounds do show a seasonal variation in their concentrations.
-This is most easily seen in the graphs of acetylene and propylene in Figure 12 and Figure 13.
+This is most easily seen in the graphs of acetylene, propylene, and benzene in Figure 12 and Figure 13.
+1,3,5-trimethylbenzene, and 1,3-butadiene also show this seasonal variability in Figure 15.
 VOC concentrations are typically higher in the summer due to the higher temperatures, and longer availability of ultraviolet rays for the photolytic process.

-Figure 11also shows that the concentration of dichloromethane was off the charts from approximately mid-September through mid-November, with a maximum value of near 750 micrograms per cubic meter, during that time period.
+Figure 11 also shows that the concentrations of dichloromethane were again very large for approximately 9 months during 2013, exhibiting a maximum value of 63.58 micrograms per cubic meter.
+While this value is not as large as the 2012 maximum of over 700 micrograms per cubic meter, it signals that the concentrations are still high.
 On September 16, 2012, the ERG supplied air toxics analyzer was returned to service at the site.
 The first three samples taken showed normal concentrations for dichloromethane, as did the final four samples taken with that same sampler.
 Between the December 11, and December 17 sample dates, the sampler was replaced with the repaired sampler that was previously installed at the site, as there were concerns of possible contamination in the other sampler.
 No evidence of contamination was ever found, which moved the discussion to a possible new source in the area.
 A search of the area near the site did not provide any clues as to a possible source.
-It is still unclear why the concentration values for this compound were so large during that time period.
+It is still unclear why the concentration values for this compound have become so elevated.

-Figure 17 through Figure 23 graphically illustrate the weekday versus weekend VOC concentrations in 2012 for all 60 compounds.
+Figure 17 through Figure 23 graphically illustrate the weekday versus weekend VOC concentrations in 2013 for all 68 compounds.
 It should be noted here that compounds showing the same weekday and weekend averages are reflecting concentrations that are equal to one-half of the MDL; that is, they were never detected.
 The compounds are separated into four groups: alkanes, alkenes, alkynes, and aromatics.
 The alkane compounds have carbon atoms with only one single bond.
 The alkenes have carbon atoms with double bonds, and the alkynes have triple bonds.
 The aromatics are ring structures, like benzene, with other substituents bonded to the ring.

 In general, the weekday concentrations for most compounds were larger than those on the weekend.
 This is expected, as many of the compounds emitted are associated with automobile emissions, and traffic in the area is usually decreased on the weekends.
 There were, however, a few exceptions to this.
 Six of the compounds had higher weekend concentrations than weekday concentrations.
 These compounds are trichlorofluoromethane, dichloromethane, carbon tetrachloride, acetonitrile, and 1,2-dichloroethane.
 Of these, 1,2-dichloroethane was detected in only 27% of the samples taken.
 For the compounds that were not detected consistently, their concentrations are heavily based on their respective MDLs, and not much should be read into their weekend versus weekday concentrations.
-The dichloromethane had two large concentration spikes on weekend days (1/15/2011 and 4/3/2011), which is the reason for the larger weekend concentration values.